-- Learn about CEJA Training Programs by reviewing the ILSFA Job Training webpage: www.IllinoisSFA.com/Job-Training/.
-ILSFA Job Training page: - This page will containcontains updated lists of CEJA Workforce Development Programs and OQPs as they are approved. - Learn about the Energy Workforce Equity Portal: https://energyequity.illinois.gov/Energy Workforce Equity Portal: - This page contains information to help connect Approved Vendors with Equity Eligible Persons that may meet the criteria as an Eligible Job Trainee for the ILSFA job training requirements. - Learn the type of work tasks that count towardstoward an eligible trainee's hours on ILSFA sites. - The training and work experience Approved Vendors and their contractors provide to eligible trainees must line up with NABCEP PV Job Task Categories.
-This is meant to ensure that the ILSFA program is providing experiences and skill development specific to the industry as the Program program seeks to develop a robust and qualified solar workforce through its projects.
-Vendors can learn more details about the NABCEP Job Task Categories on the NABCEP website where NABCEP certifications are broken down by these specific categories and related tasks. - Visit the NABCEP websiteNABCEP website. - NABCEP PV Certification Job Task Analysis (JTAs) - Photovoltaic Specialists Job Tasks Analysis (Photovoltaic Design, Photovoltaic Installer, Photovoltaic Commissioning and Maintenance)
+- Learn about CEJA Training Programs by reviewing the ILSFA Job Training page: - This page contains updated lists of CEJA Workforce Development Programs and OQPs as they are approved. - Learn about the Energy Workforce Equity Portal: - This page contains information to help connect Approved Vendors with Equity Eligible Persons that may meet the criteria as an Eligible Job Trainee for the ILSFA job training requirements. - Learn the type of work tasks that count toward an eligible trainee's hours on ILSFA sites. - The training and work experience Approved Vendors and their contractors provide to eligible trainees must line up with NABCEP PV Job Task Categories.
+This is meant to ensure that the ILSFA program is providing experiences and skill development specific to the industry as the program seeks to develop a robust and qualified solar workforce through its projects.
+Vendors can learn more details about the NABCEP Job Task

+Categories on the NABCEP website where NABCEP certifications are broken down by these specific categories and related tasks.

-- PV Installation Professional Job Task Analysis - PV Technical Sales Job Task Analysis - PV System Inspector Job Task Analysis - Learn about Part 46 and the definition of a Qualified Person when hiring from an OQP.
+- Visit the NABCEP website. - NABCEP PV Certification Job Task Analysis (JTAs) - Photovoltaic Specialists Job Tasks Analysis (Photovoltaic Design, Photovoltaic Installer, Photovoltaic Commissioning and Maintenance) - PV Installation Professional Job Task Analysis - PV Technical Sales Job Task Analysis - PV System Inspector Job Task Analysis - Learn about Part 46 and the definition of a Qualified Person when hiring from an OQP.
 Approved Vendors should know what a Qualified Person is, per Title 83, Part 468 of the Administrative Code. - Establish best practices that create quality work-based learning opportunities for trainees.
 Incorporate that offering into the overall recruitment strategy for not only fulfilling the job training requirement of ILSFA, but ideally also as a feature of overall business development. - The ILSFA job training requirement fits into a larger strategy of meeting the goal of building a strong solar workforce while also connecting talented individuals from disadvantaged communities to career pathways.
-The Strategies for Solar Workforce Development Toolkit (created by the Solar Foundation under Solar Training Network funding from the USU.S.
-Department of Energy) offers tools and considerations Approved Vendors and contractors can consider as they incorporate recruitment and engagement of trainees into their business.
+The Strategies for Solar Workforce Development Toolkit (created by the Solar Foundation under Solar Training Network funding from the U.S. Department of Energy) offers tools and considerations Approved Vendors and contractors can consider as they incorporate recruitment and engagement of trainees into their business.